 Regis University's criminology curriculum offers an expansive view of criminal behavior and the criminal mind.
 Faculty members, who all have real-world field experience, use contemporary and practical examples and issues to ensure you gain the highest level of understanding of criminology.
 The online B.S. in Criminology program mirrors its on-campus counterpart, and ensures that you graduate prepared to make a constructive difference in the world.
-The criminology major requires a total of 45 credit hours in core studies and an additional 15 credit hours of elective classes.
+The criminology major requires a total of 45 credit hours in the major and additional coursework in core students and general elective classes.

 You also have the option to accelerate your degree with our combined bachelor’s to master’s program by substituting two graduate courses from the M.S. in Criminology program for two upper division elective undergraduate courses.
 This means that you save time and money by having classes count for both your undergraduate and graduate degree.

 Courses are offered online & in the classroom

 CR 350 Introduction to Criminology (3 credit hours) This course analyzes social, political, and economic forces that shape the nature, extent, and definitions of crime.
 It includes corporate and government crime, and the relationship of racism, sexism, and drugs with crime, and imprisonment.

 CR 360 Introduction to Forensic Science (3 credit hours) Uses scientific method and thought process to think critically about the evidence of crime.

 CR 370 Criminal Deviance (3 credit hours) Study of criminal behavior from a psychosocial approach.
 Examines various criminological perspectives of criminal behavior as well as specific psychological, biological, and learning factors of those individuals disposed to commit crime.